KawtharE/AddToMyCard/README.md

 #### Iteration 5: styling

-First, we will start by passing **flash** message on the starting page to alert the user whenever they try to submit the form without selecting any item.
+First, we will start by passing **flash** message on the starting page to alert the users whenever they try to submit the form without selecting any item.
 First we will import *flash* from *flask*, configuring a **secret_key** before running the app then passing the message we want to display in the function **flash('message to display')** and configuring the client-side where we will be displaying the message.

 So in *submit.py* we will add the following changes: